 The Drawbacks of Streaming Video Advertisement

-The constantly evolving online advertising market, outstream video advertisements have become a hot option over conventional instream ads.
+With the constantly evolving online advertising market, outstream video advertisements have become a hot option over conventional instream ads.
 Although they have the benefit of reaching audiences outside the dedicated video platform, this new and innovative format has its drawbacks.

 We’ll look at the drawbacks of video advertisements that are outstream with a focus on the user experience as well as viewability.